 Not being a Civil Engineer wasn’t a problem, and as I described earlier it even enabled me to think differently about how to build water-storage tanks.
 But designing a wind turbine – that was a task for a Mechanical Engineer!
 So I was well-prepared.

 I no longer recall where I found it, but somehow I got my hands on “How to build a Cretan sail wind pump for use in low-speed wind conditions,” from IT Publications in London (1979).
 Maybe there was a copy in the Peace Corps office in Quito?

 Given the wind records, and my estimate of the required water flow for the community, I chose a diameter of 6m for the wind turbine; the metal tubing we used for the spokes of the wind wheel were 3m long, so that was convenient.
 To simplify the design, I chose to have the turbine operate downwind of the tower, which meant that no tail would be required: rather, I designed a counterweight to balance moments across the bearing assembly, so the wind would push the structure around and orient it correctly.

 Here are some images of the construction and installation of the Cretan Sail windmill:

-We welded the tower in sections, enabling easy transport.
+We welded the tower in sections which would be bolted together, enabling easy transport.
 And we assembled the 6m-diameter wind wheel at a nearby shop in Biblian, close to Azogues.
 There was a factory near Azogues that manufactured heavy canvas covers for truck beds, and I arranged for them to prepare the sails for the windmill – a set of large sails for low-wind conditions, and a set of smaller sails for higher-wind days.